CMPSC403-AlleghenyCollege-Fall2021/course_information/README.md

 #### Reflection Quizzes

-At the beginning of each class session, students will be invited to take a short quiz reflecting on their understanding of the read material.
+At the beginning of each class session (starting on week 2), students will be invited to take a short quiz reflecting on their understanding of the reading material.

 #### Lab Assignments

-Lab assignments will contain challenges which assume cumulative knowledge of course concepts.
-Various assignments will feature individual or group work, and are graded on completion, completeness, and correctness.
+Lab assignments will contain challenges that incorporate specific course concepts.
+Lab assignments will feature individual or team work, and are graded on completion, completeness, and correctness.

 #### Course Project